yetulaxman/ContainersHPC2024/_hands-on/creating_images_in_sandbox_mode.md

 tools (in this case `yum`).
 This will often make installing libraries and other dendencies easier.

-Also notice that it is not necessary to use `sudo` inside the container.
+Also notice that you should not use `sudo` to run the commands.

 ```bash
 yum group install "Development Tools" -y